-P.4.2 All campaigning should be conducted in a good spirit without attacks on opponents or other Party members.

-P.4.3 Even where a candidate has legitimate access to a Party Database, they are specifically not authorised to use that Database for any campaigning whatsoever in relation to this selection procedure.
+- P.5.2 All campaigning should be conducted in a good spirit without attacks on opponents or other Party members.
+If the Returning Officer finds upon investigation that a candidate has breached this rule, then the Returning Officer may penalise that candidate to the extent that, in his or her opinion, the candidate benefited from the said actions. - P.5.3 Even where a candidate has legitimate access to a Party Database, they are specifically not authorised to use that Database for any campaigning whatsoever in relation to this selection procedure.
 Candidates and their supporters are reminded that use of Party membership lists is subject to data protection legislation, and that improper use of such lists is a criminal offence.
-In addition, their attention is drawn to N.2, N.3 and N.4 of the Rules of Procedure.

-P.4.4 Where a candidate is found to have been unfairly advantaged by a third-party campaign promoting their candidature, then the Returning Officer may penalise the candidate to the extent that, in his or her opinion, the candidate benefited from the said campaign.

-P.4.5 No candidate or supporter shall make unsolicited contact with members by any means whatsoever.
-This shall include, but not be limited to, contact by telephone, post, email, SMS and online messaging.

-P.4.6 Candidates may produce a personal campaign website.

-P.4.7 Candidates may post a single thread on the members' forum advocating their candidacy.

-P.4.8 Candidates may use a banner promoting their candidacy as their signature on the members' forum, provided that width of the banner does not exceed 900 pixels and the height of the banner does not exceed 100 pixels.
-The banner may link only to the candidate's personal campaign website.

-P.4.9 Candidates may create a Facebook Group or other social media Group advocating their candidacy but may not add others to that Group without their express consent.
-Facebook statuses and Twitter updates relating to the selection process are also acceptable.

-P.4.10 Candidates may produce campaign literature which can be given out to members upon request.
-Such campaign literature shall not exceed 4 sides of A4.

-P.4.11 Candidates shall send a copy of any campaign literature produced, whether printed or electronic, to the Returning Officer.
-They must send a draft of any printed material to the Returning Officer for approval before it is sent to press.

-P.4.12 The Returning Officer may require the amendment or deletion of any material which he or she deems to be misleading, offensive, inappropriate, defamatory, damaging to the Party's interests or otherwise unacceptable in a UKIP selection procedure.
+In addition, their attention is drawn to N.2, N.3 and N.4 of the Rules of Procedure. - P.5.4 Where a candidate is found to have been unfairly advantaged by a third-party campaign promoting their candidature, then the Returning Officer may penalise the candidate to the extent that, in his or her opinion, the candidate benefited from the said campaign. - P.5.5 No candidate or supporter shall make unsolicited contact with members by any means whatsoever.
+This shall include, but not be limited to, contact by telephone, post, email, SMS and online messaging. - P.5.6 Candidates may produce a personal campaign website. - P.5.7 Candidates may create a Facebook Group or other social media Group advocating their candidacy but may not add others to that Group without their express consent.
+Facebook statuses and Twitter updates relating to the selection process are also acceptable. - P.5.8 Candidates may produce campaign literature which can be given out to members upon request.
+Such campaign literature shall not exceed 4 sides of A4. - P.5.9 Candidates shall send a copy of any campaign literature produced, whether printed or electronic, to the Returning Officer.
+They must send a draft of any printed material to the Returning Officer for approval before it is sent to press. - P.5.10 The Returning Officer may require the amendment or deletion of any material which he or she deems to be misleading, offensive, inappropriate, defamatory, damaging to the Party's interests or otherwise unacceptable in a UKIP selection procedure.

-P.4.13 In the event of seriously misleading information, the Returning Officer may require a candidate to produce a clarification to be distributed through the same medium as the original document, to the same people where possible.

-P.4.14 Individual members may endorse or campaign on behalf of a candidate, but must do so in accordance with these Rules.
-Constituency Associations, Branches, County Committees, Regional Committees and other Party organisations may not endorse or campaign on behalf of any individual candidate.

-P.4.15 Candidates may produce online videos promoting their candidature through sites such as YouTube.
-They may direct Party members to these videos through their Personal Statement, campaign literature, campaign website, Facebook (or other social media group) status, and thread on the members' forum.
-Candidates and their supporters may not advertise such videos by any other means, including those prohibited in P.4.3 above.
+- P.5.11 In the event of seriously misleading information, the Returning Officer may require a candidate to produce a clarification to be distributed through the same medium as the original document, to the same people where possible.
+P.5.12 Individual members may endorse or campaign on behalf of a candidate, but must do so in accordance with these Rules.
+Constituency Associations, Branches, County Committees, Regional Committees and other Party organisations may not endorse or campaign on behalf of any individual candidate. - P.5.13 Candidates may produce online videos promoting their candidature through sites such as YouTube.
+They may direct Party members to these videos through their Personal Statement, campaign literature, campaign website and Facebook (or other social media group) status.
+Candidates and their supporters may not advertise such videos by any other means, including those prohibited in P.4.3 above